Bicalutamide is a hormonal therapy drug used to treat prostate cancer. It can be given alone or with other types of treatment.

 Hormones are chemicals that our bodies make.
 Hormones act as messengers and help control how cells and organs work.
 Hormonal therapies are drugs that change the way hormones are made or how they work in the body.

 Most prostate cancers need the hormone testosterone to grow.
-Almost all testosterone in men is made by the testicles.
-A very small amount is made by the adrenal glands above the kidneys.
+Testosterone is mostly made by the testicles.
+A very small amount is made by the adrenal glands, which sit above the kidneys.

 Taking bicalutamide tablets